 Is it ok to use glycolic acid every day?

-This again relies on your skin type and how it is feeling.
+Yes, this again relies on your skin type and how it is feeling.
 There are various products containing glycolic acid, from face cleansers to overnight serums which is extra helpful for you as this gives you the option to tailor the amount of glycolic acid you use a day.
 What I mean by this is if you are wanting a small amount of the AHA on your skin its best to opt for a face cleanser or wash as these are rinsed off the skin and spend the least amount of time of the skin.
 For a product that packs more of a punch you can apply an overnight serum to work deep into the skin for a longer time whilst you sleep.
 Whichever you decide to use as long as your skin remains comfortable and non-irritated then continue using your routine as it is and sit back and enjoy the glowing clarity to your skin.

 Now that you have a better understanding of what you can and can’t mix with glycolic acid you will have the benefit of seeing your skincare routine step up a notch and really deliver fabulous results.
 Just a word to the wise, if using any of these ingredients mentioned are new to you then do always double check with a doctor or dermatologist to ensure your skin will be happy with you using it.